playcanvas/developer.playcanvas.com/content/en/tutorials/beginner/mouse-input.md

 ### Accessing the mouse

 Mouse control is managed by the `pc.Mouse` object.
-The [framework][framework] provides an instance of this on the [application context][context] which is available to all script objects as:
+The [framework][2] provides an instance of this on the [application context][3] which is available to all script objects as:

 ~~~javascript~~~
 context.mouse